 Anne Davis is a trial lawyer with broad experience in antitrust litigation who has represented both defendants and plaintiffs in federal and state class actions, opt-out litigation and government investigations involving claims of monopolization, conspiracy to set prices or suppress wages, business interference and exclusive dealing.
 Ms. Davis' substantial non-antitrust litigation practice includes representing defendants in environmental toxic tort class actions, products liability matters, shareholder derivative suits and securities class actions, and federal agency investigations.
-In addition, since 2016, Ms. Davis has served as Co-Managing Partner of the firm.
+In addition, Ms. Davis has served as General Counsel to the Firm and, from 2016–2021, as Co-Managing Partner of the Firm.

 In 2003–2004, Ms. Davis served for eighteen months as a prosecuting attorney at the United Nations' International Criminal Tribunal for the Former Yugoslavia in the Hague, the Netherlands (ICTY).
 During her time at the ICTY, Ms. Davis appeared on behalf of the Office of the Prosecutor in the trial of Prosecutor v.
 Blagojevic, et al., examining both Prosecution witnesses and adverse perpetrator witnesses, arguing motions before the judicial panel, and participating in the negotiation of plea agreements with two Bosnian Serb Army officers charged with genocide and crimes against humanity in connection with the July 1995 mass executions in Srebrenica, Eastern Bosnia.

 Prior to joining the firm, Ms. Davis clerked for the Honorable Zita L. Weinshienk of the US District Court for the District of Colorado.
 While in law school at the University of Virginia, Ms. Davis served on the Managing Board as an Editor of the Virginia Law Review.